ocornut/imgui/examples/README.txt

 example_marmalade/
     Marmalade example using IwGx.
     = main.cpp + imgui_impl_marmalade.cpp

+example_null
+    Null example, compile and link imgui, create context, run headless with no inputs and no graphics output.
+    = main.cpp
+    This is used to quickly test compilation of core imgui files in as many setups as possible.
+    Because this application doesn't create a window nor a graphic context, there's no graphics output.

 example_sdl_opengl2/
     SDL2 (Win32, Mac, Linux etc.) + OpenGL example (legacy, fixed pipeline).